Who do I notify if I think the abuser should not have a gun?

 What is the penalty for violating state firearm laws?

-If a convicted felon is in possession of a gun, s/he could be committing a felony in the third or fourth degree, depending on whether or not s/he has previously been convicted of a capital felony or certain serious violent offenses.
-The punishment for a felony in the fourth degree is up to 18 months in prison and up to $5,000 in fines.
+If a convicted felon is in possession of a gun, s/he is guilty of a felony in the third degree.
 The punishment for a felony in the third degree is up to three years in prison and up to $5,000 in fines.1

 However, if ten years have passed since the person completed serving his/her sentence or period of probation for the felony, then this New Mexico state law may not apply because s/he may no longer be considered a “felon” in possession of a gun.2